microsoft/fast/packages/fast-element/docs/building-components.md

 <name-tag></name-tag>
 ```

 > **IMPORTANT:** Web Component names must contain a `-`, in order to prevent future conflicts with built-in elements and to namespace components from different libraries.
-For more information on the basics of web components [see this set of articles](https://developers.google.com/web/fundamentals/web-components).
+For more information on the basics of Web Components [see this set of articles](https://developers.google.com/web/fundamentals/web-components).

 We've got a basic web component in place, but it doesn't do much.
 So, let's add an attribute and make it render something.